dgcameron/erpcloudextract/README.md

 - Steps
     - Add offering
     - Add a datastore for an offering (View Object).
-    - Configure where to load data (UCM, Cloud Storage Service, or Object Storage).
+    - Configure target storage (UCM, Cloud Storage Service, or Object Storage).
 BICC extract job creates a zip file with:
         - Metadata comma-separated value (.mdcsv) files: metadata files with details about columns and data type definitions for Flex VOs.
         - Comma-separated value (.csv) files: VO data and are uploaded as compressed files.
         - Primary Key comma-separated value (.pecsv) files: data files with primary key column values used to identify deleted records in the warehouse.